-The Narrow River Watershed (also referred to as the Pettaquamscutt River) has long been recognized as a special place.
-The scenic beauty of the Narrow River, the ecological resources of the estuary and wetlands, the historic and cultural resources along the rivers, and the opportunities for water-based recreation, including fishing, shellfishing, and swimming in the watershed are important values to the local communities and to the State of Rhode Island.
+The Narrow River Watershed has long been recognized as a special place.
+The scenic beauty of the Narrow River (aka the Pettaquamscutt Estuary), the ecological resources of the estuary and wetlands, the historic and cultural resources along the rivers, and the opportunities for water-based recreation, including fishing, shellfishing, and swimming in the watershed are important values to the local communities and to the State of Rhode Island.
 In some areas of the watershed, these water resources (both groundwater and surface water) are of excellent quality.
 However, in other areas, waterbodies are not meeting their designated water quality goals.